Establishing relationship between synonym and preferred/accepted taxon, en masse

 Hi @igranzow,

-As mentioned by @Specify, the best way this can be accomplished without individually synonymizing the Taxa records using the Tree Viewer would be through SQL or through a script utilizing the API (or some combination of the two).
+As mentioned by @Grant, the best way this can be accomplished without individually synonymizing the Taxa records using the Tree Viewer would be through SQL or through a script utilizing the API (or some combination of the two).

 If such a solution appeals to you before the ability to upload synonymies via the WorkBench is implemented and you are in need of assistance, can you clarify the structure of the input or provide a (optionally fictitious) sample of the dataset?